-□ Is Dijkstra's algorithm run on every node in the network or just a subset of the nodes?
-It seems that there might be some re-work to run on every node since the paths might have overlapped when computing different nodes.
+□ Does Dijkstra's algorithm run on every node in the network or just a subset of the nodes?
+There might be some re-work to run on every node since the paths might have overlapped when computing different nodes.

 The algorithm is run on every router.
 Paths may change while the algorithm is still in progress.
 If that happens, the router noticing the change will send its new table, and the process will eventually end iff the configuration does not change again.